2017 Heart of Gold

-The Heart of Gold award is given in highest honor in recognition of an individual’s tireless efforts, extraordinary service, dedication and compassion given to the House that Love Built®.
+The Heart of Gold award is given in highest honor in recognition of an individual’s tireless efforts, extraordinary service, dedication, and compassion given to RMHC Maine.

 The House could not operate without just one of the many volunteers that come in these doors day in and day out.
 Each year, we take on the difficult task of identifying just a few of the special volunteers of the House.

-This year, the Heart of Gold awards were given to Paul Thibodeau, Mary LaLumiere, and Systems Engineering at our Masquerade Ball on November 5.
+This year, the Heart of Gold awards were given to Peter Benson, Gaye Littlefield, and Daniel Thornton at our Roaring ’20s ball on October 27.

 Heart of Gold Recipients

 1995: Joseph R. Foley

 2001: Rod Irish, Bruce Leddy, Susan B. Soule

 2002: Richard McCoy

 2004: Polly Larned, Maine Medical Center, Thomas Newman, Margaret Nygren